You are probably looking for the NEWER DRAFT OF THIS LAW

 Article 38: Individual or organization must not steal or use other illegal methods to acquire citizens' personal information, and must not sell or unlawfully provide others with citizens' personal information.

 Article 39: Departments with duties of network safety supervision and management in accordance with law, must keep citizens' personal information, private information and commercial secrets they learn of in performing their duties strictly confidential, and must not leak, sell, or unlawfully provide it to others.

-Article 40:Network operators shall strengthen management of information published by users, and upon discovering information that the law or administrative regulations prohibits the publication or transmission of, they shall immediately stop transmission of that information, employ treatment measures such as deleting it, prevent the information from spreading, save relevant records, and report it to the relevant competent departments.
+Article 40:Network operators shall strengthen management of information published by users, and upon discovering information that the law or administrative regulations prohibits the publication or transmission of, they shall immediately stop transmission of that information, employ handling measures such as deleting it, to prevent the information from spreading, save relevant records, and report it to the relevant competent departments.

 Article 41:Electronic information sent by electronic information submitters and application software provided by application software providers must not install malicious programs, and must not contain information that laws and administrative regulations prohibit the publication or transmission of.

 Digital information distribution service providers and application software download service providers shall perfom security administration duties; and where discovering that digital information distributors or application software providers have conduct provided for in the preceding paragraph, shall stop the provision of service and employ disposition measures such as deletion, storing relevant records and reporting to the relevant competent departments.